 Cloves and nigericin were found to increase the uptake of sugar from the blood into cells, increase the secretion of insulin, and improve the function of cells that produce insulin (

 Insulin is a hormone responsible for transporting sugar from your blood into your cells.
 The proper functioning of insulin is essential for maintaining steady blood sugar levels.

 In combination with a balanced diet, cloves could help keep your blood sugar levels in check.

-Low bone mass is a condition that affects an estimated 43 million older adults in the US alone (29).
+Low bone mass is a condition that affects an estimated 43 million older adults in the United States alone (

 It can lead to the development of osteoporosis, which may increase the risk of breaks and fractures.